Valley leaders join Governor Newsom to address skyrocketing retail theft rates in California

 FRESNO, California.
-(KSEE) – Governor Gavin Newsom addressed the state’s skyrocketing crime Wednesday while hearing from Central Valley leaders.
+(KGPE) – Governor Gavin Newsom addressed the state’s skyrocketing crime Wednesday while hearing from Central Valley leaders.

 Fresno Police Chief Paco Balderrama took part in a roundtable, meeting digitally with the governor for the first time.